oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 startxfce4
 ```

 Once inside Nano, you can use the arrow keys to move between lines.
-When you are done with your changes press: `ctrl+x` followedby `Y` followedby enter to save the file.
+When you are done with your changes press: `ctrl+x` followed by `Y` followed by enter to save the file.
 You can read more about RDP, XFCE, XRDP in the [Appendix](#appendix).

-## Step 7: Start the rdp server
+## Step 7: Start the RDP server

 ```console
 sudo /etc/init.d/xrdp start